ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Bugs in ansible-core
 --------------------

-Before reporting a bug, use the bug/issue search to check for :ref:`already reported issues <https://github.com/ansible/ansible/issues>`.
+Before reporting a bug, use the bug/issue search to check for already reported issues <https://github.com/ansible/ansible/issues>.
 Unsure if you found a bug?
 Report the behavior on the :ref:`mailing list or community chat first <communication>`.

 Also, use the mailing list or chat if you are unsure whether a bug is in ``ansible-core`` or in a collection, and for "how do I do this" type questions to discuss.